 Sexual assault remains a serious problem in Guatemala, including against tourists.
-We advise women to exercise a high degree of caution and avoid travelling alone, especially at night.
+We advise New Zealanders to exercise a high degree of caution and avoid travelling alone, especially at night.

 Inter-city travel can be dangerous, particularly after dark.
 There have been reports of armed robbery and bus/carjackings affecting tourists on a number of travel routes, including along main highways and the road to and from the international airport in Guatemala City.
 Criminals have been known to set up roadblocks and pose as police officers.
 If travelling by road, you should keep doors locked and windows up at all times.
 Wherever possible travel in a convoy and avoid all travel after dark.

 Travel on public buses should be avoided for security reasons as they are usually overloaded and there have been armed attacks and incidents of crime against foreigners on buses.
 Radio-dispatched or hotel taxis are the safest option as there have been robberies and assaults associated with unofficial taxis.
 Prepaid vouchers can also be purchased from the INGUAT (tourist office) in the arrivals terminal.

-Protests and demonstrations, including strike action and roadblocks, occur in Guatemala and have the potential to turn violent with little notice.
+Protests and demonstrations, including strike action and roadblocks, occur across Guatemala and have the potential to turn violent with little notice.
 They can cause disruptions to traffic and essential services.
-We recommend you avoid large gatherings, monitor the local media for updated security information and follow any instructions issued by authorities.
-Participation in demonstrations by foreigners is illegal and may result in detention and expulsionfrom the country.
+We recommend you avoid large gatherings, monitor the local media for updated security information and follow any instructions issued by local authorities.
+Participation in demonstrations by foreigners is illegal and may result in detention and expulsion from the country.